kirilliliych/DemoInt/README.md

 ***
 ## Constructors and assignment operators
 Below syntactic expressions
-1) `T(T &)` -- *non-const copy constructor*; it is slow (does copying contents from argument object to a new object) and even dangerous, as it is possible to corrupt the transmitted object because the reference to it is non-const (the author of the readme file assumes it is common to __not__ to change the object being copied from).
+1) `T(T &)` -- _non-const copy constructor_; it is considered to be slow (because of copying contents
+from argument object to a new object) and even dangerous, as it is possible to corrupt the transmitted object since the reference to it is non-const (the author of the readme file assumes it is common to __not__ to change the object being copied from).
 Not a good choice.
-2) `T(const T &)` -- *const copy constructor*; correct form of copy constructor.
-It is also slow as the previous variant (the reasons are the same), but at least cannot change the transmitted object (because the reference to it is const).
+2) `T(const T &)` -- _const copy constructor_; correct form of copy constructor.
+It is also slow as the
+previous variant (the reasons are the same), but at least cannot change the transmitted object (because the reference to it is const).
-3) `T(T &&)` -- *non-const move constructor*; correct form of move constructor.
-Rvalue is temporary object, so we often want to change it, "throwing out" unnecessary data and obtaining it from the given object.
+3) `T(T &&)` -- _non-const move constructor_; correct form of move constructor.
+Rvalue is temporary object,
+so we usually want to change it, "throwing out" unnecessary data and obtaining it from the given object.
 As it is a move constructor, it is a better choice for program rapidity comparing to the copy constructor as it does not spend time and resources on copying.
 However, it "steals" data from its argument which can cause
 troubles: e.g. `free` of some allocated memory in given object's destructor can lead to "double free problem" if the pointer to this memory was not assigned to `nullptr` timely.
-4) `T(const T &&)` -- *const move constructor*; as the transmitted object is const, we cannot change it.
+4) `T(const T &&)` -- _const move constructor_; as the transmitted object is const, we cannot change it.
 This obliges us to do deep copying, so this type of move constructor does not do what he is destined to.

 ### Small summary